rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotAttachment/ChatbotAttachment.md

 ### Attachment chip

 When an attachment is successfully uploaded, a chip will appear in the message box.
 There are several chip variants that cover different attachment states, including:
-- **Plain:** Default attachment chips, which display the file name and extension.
+- **Plain:** Default attachment chips, which display the filename and extension.
 - **Closeable:** Attachments that can be dismissed.
-- **Clickable:** Attachments that can be select, typically to open file details.
+- **Clickable:** Attachments that can be selected, typically to open file details.
 - **Loading:** Attachments that are still being uploaded.

 ```js file="./FileDetailsLabel.tsx"